 Discussion of the item: All members of the group discuss the topic to surface relevant information, perspectives, and considerations.
 This discussion helps identify the general direction of the group and potential proposals for action, with input from both members and non-members.

 Formation of a proposal: Based on the discussion a formal decision proposal is developed and presented to the group by the presenter in coordination with the (co-) chair(s) or vice-chair.
+If a member sees immediate fundamental issues with a proposal, the chair should document a stop

-Call for decision-position: The co-chairs (or their designees) poll decision making members for their positions.
+Call for consent-position: The co-chairs (or their designees) poll voting and non-voting members for their positions.
+For PSC consent-positions, only voting members will be polled, representing their delegation.
 For visual representation of positions during the decision-making process, see Figure 2.

 Identification and addressing of concerns: If consent is not reached unanimously, dissenting members articulate their concerns.
 This may prompt additional discussion to clarify or address those concerns.
 Dissenting members are expected to propose alternatives, suggest maintaining the status quo, or outline a process for developing an alternative so that concerns can be constructively addressed.
 If needed, the decision may be deferred to a subsequent meeting of the PSC, GT, or workgroup to allow time for resolution.